timcrowe91/Keyword-Scatter/README.md

 3. In terminal:
     * "git remote add origin https://github.com/timcrowe91/Keyword.Scatter" to connect my local repo to GitHub
     * "git push -u origin master" to push everything to my GitHub repo
-4. use_r("Keyword.Scatter") to create the script to put my function in
+4. use_r("Keyword") to create the script to put my function in
 5. Manually edited DESCRIPTION file in R-Studio to input title, author, description
 6. use_mit_license("Tim Crowe")
+7. Used Roxygen to create documentation and rendered using document()